jakeschurch/PythonREDay18/README.md

 # >>> print(strings)
 # Output: ['0', '1', '2', '3', '4', '5', '6', '7', '8', '9' '10']
 ```
-That's cool and all, but what if we wanted to filter the list using an if-statement: **No Problem.**
+That's cool and all, but what if we wanted to filter the list using an if-statement? - **No Problem.**

 Using a regular for-if-loop:
 ```python